Mailu/Mailu/docs/configuration.rst

 server.

-The ``RELAYNETS`` (default: unset) is a comma delimited list of network addresses for which mail is relayed for, with no authentication required.
-This should be used with great care.
+The ``RELAYNETS`` (default: unset) is a comma delimited list of network addresses for which mail is relayed for with no authentication required.
+This should be used with great care as misconfigurations may turn your Mailu instance into an open-relay!

-The ``RELAYHOST`` is an optional address of a mail server to use as a smarthost for all outgoing mail in following format: ``[HOST]:PORT``.
-``RELAYUSER`` and ``RELAYPASSWORD`` can be used when authentication is required.
+The ``RELAYHOST`` is an optional address to use as a smarthost for all outgoing mail in following format: ``[HOST]:PORT``. ``RELAYUSER`` and ``RELAYPASSWORD`` can be used when authentication is required.

 By default postfix uses "opportunistic TLS" for outbound mail.
 This can be changed by setting ``OUTBOUND_TLS_LEVEL`` to ``encrypt`` or ``secure``.
 This setting is